Built in 1926, the Hotel Suburban at 141 South Harrison St had 225 rooms.

 In February 1960 radio personality Dick Kollmar and his wife, columnist Dorothy Kilgallen opened up a supper club called Paris In The Sky on a newly created 11th floor in the hotel.
 The club featured a Paris street scene with six shops and touted its unique view of the Manhattan skyline just ten miles away.

 "Dick Kollmar spent $25,000 to reproduce a typical Parisian street, complete with six shops, on the glass-enclosed terrace of his new rooftop spot, Paris in the Sky, over in East Orange, N.J.
 But Paris never had such a view of the skyline of Manhattan."
 (From a newspaper column under the name Cholly Knickerbocker, Palm Beach Daily News, February 20, 1960, p.4)

 Above: The Mimosa Room

-Below: Hotel Suburban building on Google maps 2013
+Below: Hotel Suburban building (now an apartment building) on Google maps 2013